waveform80/picamera/docs/recipes1.rst

 Using similar tricks to those in :ref:`consistent_capture`, the Pi's camera can capture images in low light conditions.
 The primary objective is to set a high gain, and a long exposure time to allow the camera to gather as much light as possible.
-However, the :attr:`~picamera.camera.PiCamera.shutter_speed` attribute is constrained by the camera's :attr:`~picamera.camera.PiCamera.framerate` so the first thing we need to do is set a very slow framerate.
+However, the :attr:`~PiCamera.shutter_speed` attribute is constrained by the camera's :attr:`~PiCamera.framerate` so the first thing we need to do is set a very slow framerate.
 The following script captures an image with a 6 second exposure time (the maximum the Pi's camera module is currently capable of)::

-    import picamera
+    from picamera import PiCamera
     from time import sleep
     from fractions import Fraction

-    with picamera.PiCamera() as camera:
-        camera.resolution = (1280, 720)
     # Set a framerate of 1/6fps, then set shutter
     # speed to 6s and ISO to 800
-        camera.framerate = Fraction(1, 6)
+    camera = PiCamera(resolution=(1280, 720), framerate=Fraction(1, 6))
     camera.shutter_speed = 6000000
+    camera.iso = 800
+    # Give the camera a good long time to set gains and
+    # measure AWB (you may wish to use fixed AWB instead)
+    sleep(30)
     camera.exposure_mode = 'off'
-        camera.iso = 800
-        # Give the camera a good long time to measure AWB
-        # (you may wish to use fixed AWB instead)
-        sleep(10)
     # Finally, capture an image with a 6s exposure.
 Due
     # to mode switching on the still port, this will take
     # longer than 6 seconds
     camera.capture('dark.jpg')

 In anything other than dark conditions, the image produced by this script will most likely be completely white or at least heavily over-exposed.